Grant-CP/ComfyUI-LivePortraitKJ-MPS/readme.md

 On my M1 macbook 32GB it takes around 30 seconds flat + 1 second per video frame.
 32 frames is 57 seconds, 600 frames is 650 seconds.
 VRAM usage is not dependent on video length.
 I never started using swap, but make sure to open up activity monitor and check if you are on a lower-end model.
 I'm pretty sure it only took 9 GB VRAM but I didn't profile it carefully.

+You may also need to run comfyui with `PYTORCH_ENABLE_MPS_FALLBACK=1 python main.py` (you can also set the fallback as a env variable in other ways), where main.py is the comfyui file.
+It's possible that it is not necessary macbooks after M1.

 # ComfyUI nodes to use [LivePortrait](https://github.com/KwaiVGI/LivePortrait)